openstax/tutor-server/app/assistants/README.md

 Assistant Classes must:

-  1. Implement the `distribute_tasks(task_plan:, taskees:, settings:, data:)` singleton method which:
+  1. Implement the `distribute_tasks(task_plan:, taskees:)`
+     singleton method which:
-       - Receives as inputs the TaskPlan being assigned, the taskees (targets), the settings from the Course/Teacher/Study and the previously stored assistant data
+       - Receives as inputs the TaskPlan being assigned and the taskees (targets)
        - Creates Task objects and assigns them to the taskees based on the settings and the data
-       - Returns the new data hash to be stored in the assistant's storage
+       - Returns the assigned Tasks

   2. Implement the `schema` singleton method which:
        - Receives no arguments